 B. A. (Hons), 1987 University of Manchester, French Studies, Class 2:i

 I am a Research Fellow in health services research applied to dermatology.
-I am looking qualitatively at illness beliefs, coping, risk communication and behaviour change with patients who have psoriasis and their health care professionals.
+I use a range of qualitative methods to investigate illness beliefs, coping, risk communication and behaviour change with patients with skin conditions and their health care professionals.
 I am Co-Investigator and Lead Researcher on an RfPB project to support young people with acne, atopic dermatitis and psoriasis to self-manage more effectively.
 In 2015 I took on a senior external role as Section Editor at BJD (Qualitative Research) to lead the journal's strategy for expanding the range and scope of qualitative research in dermatology.